failsafe-lib/failsafe/README.md

 #### Policy SPI

 Failsafe provides an SPI that allows you to implement your own [Policy] and plug it into Failsafe.
-Each [Policy] implementation must returns a [PolicyExecutor] which is responsible for performing synchronous or asynchronous execution, handling pre-execution requests, or handling post-execution results.
+Each [Policy] implementation must return a [PolicyExecutor] which is responsible for performing synchronous or asynchronous execution, handling pre-execution requests, or handling post-execution results.
 The existing [PolicyExecutor] [implementations][policy-executor-impls] are a good reference for creating additional implementations.

 ## Additional Resources